 - Under 3.5 (-115)

-In MLB prop betting, there are two types of props: the team prop and the player prop.
-In both cases, it is the individual or team accomplishment that is being wagered, regardless of the actual outcome of the game.
+There are two main baseball prop bets: the team prop and the player prop.
+In both cases, the individual or team accomplishment is being wagered on regardless of the actual outcome of the game.

 Some team props might include:

-- Team to score first in the game
+- First team to score in the game

-- Will there be a run scored in the first inning?
+- Whether a run will be scored in the first inning

-- Total Hits, Runs and Errors for both teams combined (over/under)
+- Combined total hits, runs and errors for both teams (over/under)

-- First team to reach 3 runs in the game
+- First team to reach three runs in the game

 - Specific team’s total runs (over/under)

-- Total Home Runs hit in the game combined (over/under)
+- Combined total home runs hit in the game (over/under)

 Some player props include: